-For instance, commodities can be goods like coffee that we consume, precious metals that can be used for many different purposes, or fuels that are instrumental in powering the global economy.
+For instance, commodities can be goods like coffee that we consume, precious metals or oil and gas that are instrumental in fuelling the global economy.

-Commodities are split into two groups: soft and hard commodities.
+They are split up into two groups: soft and hard commodities.

 - Soft commodities are agricultural products such as coffee, soy and corn

 - Hard commodities are natural resources such as gold or oil